Rasmita-D/challenge-openspace-organizer/README.md

 1. Clone the repository to your local machine.

-2 .To run the script, you can execute the `main.py` file from your command line:
+2. To run the script, you can execute the `main.py` file from your command line:

     ```
     python main.py
     ```